-CHARMAINE McMENAMIN is an integral part of the Black Ferns’ loose forward trio, with 25 Test caps to her name.
+CHARMAINE McMENAMIN is an integral part of the Black Ferns’ loose forward trio.

 The powerful Auckland Storm player made her ﬁrst-class debut for Hawke’s Bay back in 2009, still in her teens, before shifting to Auckland, from where she has racked up 60 caps since 2011 and won several national provincial titles, as well as crossing for 15 tries.

 Her ﬁrst Test for the Black Ferns came in 2013 against England.
 After a three-year hiatus from the team, she returned with strong form in 2016.

 McMenamin, who can play all three loose positions with equal facility, was principally used at No 8 and No 6 by the Black Ferns in 2017-19.
 She ran out at blindside ﬂanker in the 2017 Women’s Rugby World Cup ﬁnal in Ireland.